nevali/Baird/walkthroughs/service-manifests/index.md

 attribute and link relation extensions
 3. See [the device profiles](http://wiki.github.com/nexgenta/Baird/device-profiles)
 for information on anticipated content type support on different devices
+4. See [Atom Link Extensions](http://tools.ietf.org/html/draft-snell-atompub-link-extensions-06) for information on the <code>le:media</code> attribute.
-4. The collated list of services will in many cases include a combination of linear-only, demand-only and hybrid services, in part depending upon which might be available over-the-air.
+5. The collated list of services will in many cases include a combination of linear-only, demand-only and hybrid services, in part depending upon which might be available over-the-air.